yangjeep/rental-manager-vercel-demo/README.md

    - It should return a JSON array of image URLs

 **Note**: Without `DRIVE_LIST_ENDPOINT`, the app will still work but won't automatically load images.
 You can use `imageFolderUrl` to link to the Google Drive folder directly.

+## Cloudflare R2 Image Automation

+The `workers/r2-sync` Cloudflare Worker keeps Airtable, Google Drive, and R2 in sync:

+1. **Create Cloudflare resources**
+   - Provision an R2 bucket (e.g. `rental-images`) and attach a public domain or custom hostname.
+Set that hostname in `R2_PUBLIC_BASE_URL`.
+   - Deploy the worker:
+     ```bash
+     cd workers/r2-sync
+     npx wrangler deploy
+     ```
+   - Bind the R2 bucket and set worker secrets (`AIRTABLE_TOKEN`, `AIRTABLE_BASE_ID`, `AIRTABLE_TABLE_NAME`, `DRIVE_LIST_ENDPOINT`, `R2_PUBLIC_BASE_URL`).
+Defaults for field names come from `.env.example`.
+2. **Wire Airtable automations**
+   - Create an Airtable automation that triggers on `Image Folder URL` changes (or whenever you need to refresh images).
+   - Add a "Run script" step that calls the worker URL with JSON `{ "recordId": "recXXXX" }`.
+3. **Worker behaviour**
+   - Looks up the record, reads the Google Drive folder ID, uses `DRIVE_LIST_ENDPOINT` to list files, copies each file into R2, and updates the `R2 Images` attachment field with the new public URLs.

+Once the automation finishes, the frontend will automatically prefer the `R2 Images` attachments over the legacy Google Drive proxy, so listings immediately display assets served from Cloudflare.

 ## Security / Demo